mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 Code:

-: Proxy Discovery option code (TDB) (8 bit)
+: Proxy Discovery option code (TBD) (8 bit)

 Len:

 : length of the option (without the Code and Len fields) in units of octets.
-The minimum value is 6 if one IPv4 address is contained in the option.
+The minimum value is 8 if one IPv4 address is contained in the option.
 Every additional IPv4 address increases the length by 4.
 (8-bit unsigned integer)

 Q: